Nithish0p/StudentManagementCPP/README.md

 After I complete this, I will focus on implementing skip list in the same project to help me search faster in log(n) time complexity.

+Day 2:

+After a 8 month hiatus of learning C++ and DSA, im actually gonna implement this thing for real now.
+And no skip list isnt what im gonna use, ill instead use something better.